ac1ja/gc-1000-gps/docs/development/contributing.rst

 You will need:
  - Python
- - Python enviorment manager (optional)
+ - Python environment manager (optional)
  - GNU make

 Before modifying the docs, it is good practice to make sure you can build them locally first.